Drassil/nestjs-yalc/docs/event-manager-event.md

 #### Overview

-This library is designed to facilitate flexible and configurable event logging in TypeScript.
+This TypeScript library facilitates flexible and configurable event logging, aimed at making your event management seamless and effective.
 At the heart of it is the `event` function which can handle logging, event emitting, and error generation based on the options provided.
+It integrates seamlessly with external tools such as `EventEmitter2`.
 You can easily control the actions performed by the function through a detailed configuration object, making the library highly flexible to adapt to various needs.

-Here's how you can leverage the functionalities:
+Below, you will find detailed insights into its core functionalities along with usage examples.

+Also, it might be useful to read the [Event Service](./event-manager-service.md) that extends the `event` functions and provides a more convenient way to integrate errors, event logging and emitting in your NestJS application.

 #### Main Functions